labscript-suite/PrawnBlaster/readme.md

 2. Set an explicit pins you care about with `setinpin`/`setoutpin`.
 3. Send `go low 0` to force defaults to be assigned explicit pins (this is the simplest command that uses an output).
 4. Send `getinpin 0`, `getoutpin 0`, (etc. if using more than 1 pseudoclock) in order to determine which GPIO pins have actually been assigned to each pseudoclock.

+### Can I overclock the Pico board?
+Yes, some people have reported being able to significantly overclock their Raspberry Pi Pico boards.
+While we do not recommend you do so (nor will we be liable for any damage to your Pico or attached devices should you overclock it), we have provided a version of the PrawnBlaster firmware with no upper limit to the clock frequency [here](https://github.com/labscript-suite/PrawnBlaster/blob/master/build/prawnblaster/prawnblasteroverclock.uf2).
+Use at your own risk!
+We provide no support for the overclockable firmware.
+If you need to tweak any other operating parameters of the Pico in order to achieve a stable overclock, you will need to manually modify the firmware source code and recompile it with those changes.